User-Agent Parser – Analyze Browser and Device Information

 1. What is a user-agent parser?

-4. Can user-agent parsers detect bots?
+4. Can user-agent parsers identify bots?

 5. Are user-agent parsers free?